wssci/fall-2019-meeting/travel.md

 Albuquerque is served by the Albuquerque International Sunport (ABQ).

-Car rentals are avabile at the airport.
+Car rentals are available at the airport.

 A Lyft ride from the airport to the conference hotel is ~$20.